glinvad/Node-Red-OPCuaServer-UR/README.md

 2. Open the server and edit the address space (From here the focus will be en the variable "isoInput").

-- Set the variable to 0: line 27
+- Set the variable to 0 ("isoInputs"): line 27

 `this.sandboxFlowContext.set("isoInputs", 0);`

-- Create the device: line 45 - 47
+- Create the device ("Universal Robot"): line 45 - 47

 `const myDevice = namespace.addFolder(rootFolder.objects, {`